- Website Purpose

 - [CAPS] Integrative Capstone

 The Office of Admissions uses the Academic Advisement Report to list courses which satisfy University Common Requirements (UCORE), some departmental equivalents, and total transferable credits.
 All remaining transferable courses are granted elective hours toward graduation requirements.
 The appropriate departments and colleges determine the use of elective credit toward degree requirements.
+Students may submit course descriptions or syllabi for further review for possible UCORE credit.
+Course descriptions or syllabi must be in English, and must match the course prefix, course number, course title, and be from the appropriate time period of the course on the sending institutions transcript.

 In many instances, students who transfer to WSU with an approved Direct Transfer Associate (DTA) degree from a regionally accredited Washington community college (or approved program outside Washington) will meet the basic lower-division UCORE.
 UCOREs can vary based on when post-secondary education was begun.
 A maximum of three, three-credit courses may be taken within the major to fulfill UCORE requirements.
 All other courses must be taken outside the major.